How is vulvar cancer diagnosed?

 Magnetic resonance imaging (MRI) scans use radio waves and strong magnets instead of x-rays to make images of the body.
 The energy from the radio waves is absorbed by the body and then released in a specific pattern formed by the type of tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 Like a CT scanner, this produces cross sectional slices of the body.
 An MRI can also produce slices that are parallel with the length of your body.
 As with a CT scan, a contrast material might be used, but it is not needed as often.

 MRI scans are more uncomfortable than CT scans.
 They take longer -- often up to an hour.
 You have to be placed inside tube-like equipment, which is confining and can upset people with claustrophobia (a fear of close spaces).
 If you have trouble with close spaces, let your doctor know before the MRI scan.
-Sometimes medication can be given just before the scan to reduce anxiety.
+Sometimes medicine can be given just before the scan to reduce anxiety.
 Another option is to use a special "open" MRI machine that is less confining and more comfortable for such people, the drawback being that the images from these machines are not as good.
 The machine also makes a buzzing or clanging noise that some people find disturbing.
 Some places will provide headphones with music to block this sound.

 MRI images are particularly useful in examining pelvic tumors.
 They may often detect enlarged lymph nodes in the groin.
 They are also helpful in detecting cancer that has spread to the brain or spinal cord.
 However, they are rarely used in patients with early vulvar cancer.